Skip to content

 What Happens at Inference?#

+Orca’s retrieval-augmented models will lookup and use memories to guide it’s predictions.
 Thus, your model behavior can be changed at any time without retraining or redeploying it by simply updating the memories.

-To store your memories, Orca provides a custom database solution that is optimized for generating embeddings for your memories and accessing them efficiently.
-Orca also tracks memory lookups for each model run and allows you to record feedback.
+Memory data is stored in the OrcaCloud which is optimized for generating embeddings for your memories and accessing them efficiently.
+Orca also tracks memory lookups for each model prediction and allows you to record feedback.
 Furthermore, we provide tooling that enables you to continuously tune the memories for your model based on this telemetry, by proactively identifying unhelpful memories and surfacing areas in which you don’t have enough memories to make high confidence inferences.
 These capabilities will enable you to adapt your model to rapidly changing conditions.

 Optimize Model Performance#